omersanli17/NImgProcPy/README.md

 ### HW13
 Read local video file and sleep for showing actual FPS

+### HW13
+Draw a circle on local video by listening the action of mouse click

 ### Bitwise
 Merge two rectangle by bitwise operator